quixai/car-data-model/README.md

     output_df["TAG__LapNumber"] = df["TAG__LapNumber"]
     print(df)

-    # If braking force applied is more than 50%, we send True.
+    # Calculate when braking force > 50% and send True as an output.
     output_df["HardBraking"] = df.apply(lambda row: "True" if row.Brake > 0.5 else "False", axis=1)

-    stream_writer.parameters.buffer.write(output_df)  # Send filtered data to output topic
+    # Send filtered data to output topic
+    stream_writer.parameters.buffer.write(output_df)

-# React to new data received from input topic.
+# React to new data received on the input topic.
 buffer.on_read += on_parameter_data_handler
 ```

 See complete code example in [source/main.py](source/main.py).

 ## Result
-**If persistence on topics is enabled**, car data and the result of the function is persisted.
-You can review the output of the function in the data catalogue.
+**If persistence on your input and output topics is enabled**, the raw telemetry data and the result of the function will be persisted to the catalogue where you can view all the data together.

 [![](doc/model-catalogue.png)](doc/model-catalogue.png "Model in data catalogue")